softwarepub/hermes/docs/source/tutorials/automated-publication-with-ci.md

 execute = [ "config_record_id" ]
 ```

-Copy this file to your repository and add it to version control:
+Copy this file to the root directory of your repository and add it to version control:

 ```bash
 git add hermes.toml